Timișoara: 19th–20th centuries

 In 1860, the Voivodeship of Serbia and Banat of Temeschwar was abolished and most of its territory was incorporated into the Habsburg Kingdom of Hungary, although direct Hungarian rule began only following the Austro-Hungarian Compromise of 1867, after the establishment of the dual monarchy.
 As part of Austria-Hungary, the city experienced a fast economic and demographic growth.
-Credit institutions invested large sums in the development of local industry; at the turn of the 20th century there were many enterprises here: two alcohol factories, an iron foundry, a match factory, a brick factory, a gas factory, a chain factory, a hat factory, a chocolate factory, etc. In this period horse-drawn tram, telephone and street lighting were introduced and roads were paved.
+Credit institutions invested large sums in the development of local industry; at the turn of the 20th century there were many enterprises here: two breweries, an iron foundry, a match factory, a brick factory, a gas factory, a chain factory, a hat factory, a chocolate factory, etc. In this period horse-drawn tram, telephone and street lighting were introduced and roads were paved.

 In 1892, Emperor Franz Joseph I decided to abolish the fortress status of Timișoara.
 The demolition of the fortifications began in 1899.
 The main functions of the city thus became the economic ones, especially the commercial and banking ones.

 After World War I

 On 31 October 1918, local military and political elites established the Banat National Council, together with representatives of the region's main ethnic groups: Germans, Hungarians, Serbs and Romanians.
-On 1 November they proclaimed the short-lived Banat Republic.
+On 1 November, they proclaimed the short-lived Banat Republic.
 In the aftermath of World War I, the Banat region was divided between the Kingdom of Romania and the Kingdom of Serbs, Croats and Slovenes, and Timișoara came under Romanian administration after Serbian occupation between 1918 and 1919.
 The city was ceded from Hungary to Romania by the Treaty of Trianon on 4 June 1920.
-In 1920, King Ferdinand I awarded Timișoara the status of a University Centre, and the interwar years saw continuous economic and cultural development.
+In 1920, King Ferdinand I awarded Timișoara the status of a University Center, and the interwar years saw continuous economic and cultural development.
 A number of anti-fascist and anti-revisionist demonstrations also took place during this time.

 During World War II, Timișoara suffered damage from both Allied and Axis bombing raids, especially during the second half of 1944.
 On 23 August 1944, Romania, which until then was a member of the Axis, declared war on Nazi Germany and joined the Allies.
 The German and Hungarian troops attempted to take the city by force throughout September, but without success.

 After the war, the People's Republic of Romania was proclaimed, and Timișoara underwent Sovietisation and, later, Systematisation.
 The city's population tripled between 1948 and 1992.
-Timișoara became highly industrialised both through new investments and by increasing the capacities of the old enterprises in various industries: machine building, textile and footwear, electrical, food, plastics, optical, building materials, furniture, etc.
+Timișoara became highly industrialized both through new investments and by increasing the capacities of the old enterprises in various industries: machine building, textile and footwear, electrical, food, plastics, optical, building materials, furniture, etc.

 In December 1989, Timișoara witnessed a series of mass street protests in what was to become the Romanian Revolution.
 On 20 December, three days after bloodshed began there, Timișoara was declared the first city free of Communism in Romania.